 Step-by-Step Instructions

-- Preheat the oven: Preheat your oven to 425°F (220°C).
-Place a cast-iron skillet or oven-safe baking dish inside to warm up.
+- Preheat the oven: Preheat oven to 425°F (220°C) , stick a skillet or baking dish in to warm up .

 Tips for Success